121 N Fourth Ave. • Park Falls, WI 54552 • (715)762-3121 • firstname.lastname@example.org

 What Are Your Loan Periods?

 Books, Magazines, Recordings and all other items are loaned for 21 Days.
-Videos and DVD's are loaned for 7 days.
+DVD's are loaned for 7 days.
 Packaged TV Series seasons are loaned for 2 weeks.
-Some items borrowed from other libraries may have different loan periods.
+Some items borrowed from other libraries may have different loan periods asset by the owning library.
 Examine your checkout slip, call Park Falls Public Library at 762-3121 or check your record on the on the MORE catalog to determine the correct due date, if you are in doubt.

 Do You Have Internet Access?

-We have high-speed wireless access for customer laptops.
+We have high-speed wireless access for customer laptops or other digital devices.
 We also have six public computers with Internet access.
 One of these is for short-term tasks only, such as checking email.
-You need to sign an Internet use agreement, with a parent or guardian's signature for minors.
+To use public access computers, you need to sign an Internet use agreement, with a parent or guardian's signature for minors.
 It is advised that you call us ahead to schedule time on the public computers in order to ensure availability.
 The short-term work station is designed for walk-in use and may not be scheduled.

 Are You On the Web?